firstcontributions/first-contributions/cli-tool-tutorials/github-cli-tutorial.md

 | <img alt="GitHub Desktop" src="https://cdn.icon-icons.com/icons2/2157/PNG/512/github_git_hub_logo_icon_132878.png" width="200"> | GitHub Command Line Interface (CLI) |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|

-This is a guide for us, the terminal nerds, who want to do everything in the terminal; and thanks to the [Github-CLI](https://cli.github.com/) we can achieve it!
-Remember, your first contribution should be fun, rewarding and a motivator just to keep going!
+This is a guide for us, the terminal nerds, who want to do everything in the terminal, and thanks to [Github-CLI](https://cli.github.com/), we can achieve it, remembering your first contribution should be fun, rewarding and a motivator to keep on going!

 This guide is a bit more challenging since we are not using any graphical interface at all, but it's still really fun and you can definitely follow it!